0xPolygon/polygon-docs/docs/cdk/get-started/deploy-rollup/intro.md

 #### Computing requirements

-Keep in mind that the mainnet files you will be downloading are 70GB big.
+Keep in mind that the mainnet files you will be downloading are 70GB in size.

-If the Prover is the only container you will be running externally in a cloud, then it is preferable to have a minimum 300GB of storage in the primary machine.
+If the prover is the only container you will be running externally in a cloud, then it is preferable to have a minimum 300GB of storage in the primary machine.

 Depending on the user's resources, the zkEVM network can be implemented with either the actual full prover or the mock prover.

 The full prover is resource-intensive as it utilizes the exact same proving stack employed in the real and live zkEVM network.

 !!!info
-    The full Prover's system requirements are:
+    The full prover's system requirements are:

     - 96-core CPU
     - Minimum 768GB RAM

-The Mock Prover is a dummy prover which simply adds a "Valid ✅" checkmark to every batch.
+The mock prover is a dummy prover which simply adds a "Valid ✅" checkmark to every batch.

 !!!info
-    The mock Prover, on the other hand, only requires:
+    The mock prover, on the other hand, only requires:

     - 4-core CPU
     - 8GB RAM (16GB recommended)

 As an example, the equivalent [AWS EC2s](https://aws.amazon.com/ec2/instance-types/r6a/) for each of these two provers are as follows:

-- r6a.xlarge for mock Prover
+- r6a.xlarge for mock prover.
-- r6a.24xlarge for full Prover
+- r6a.24xlarge for full prover.

 The initial free disk space requirement is minimal (<2TB), but you should monitor available space as the network is always adding more data.